jarednorman/pomme/README.md

 ## Usage

-    $ pomme daemon
     $ pomme start "Bring forth an ancient monster from the mystic realm."
     $ pomme status
-    24:59 - Bring forth an ancient monster from the mystic realm.
+    Bring forth an ancient monster from the mystic realm.
+(0%)

 ## Development